 There are also a variety of gardens and outdoor exhibits, including a full reconstruction of an Aztec outdoor temple.
 This is one of the top attractions in Mexico City!

 We cannot recommend this museum enough!

 Did you know that right in the center of Mexico City lies one of the largest parks in the entire Western Hemisphere?

-Be sure to set aside ample time to explore the area, as it includes gorgeous walking paths, vendors selling delicious treats, and a zoo.
+When visiting Chapultepec Park, be sure to set aside ample time to explore the area, as it includes gorgeous walking paths, vendors selling delicious treats, and a zoo.

 It is also home to the Castillo de Chapultepec, or Chapultepec Castle, which served as the official residence for Mexican presidents until it was converted into a history museum in 1940.